 Every year (usually around this time) I go through our medicine cabinet thinking, “I’m sure there’s nothing to toss, but I’ll look just in case.”

 And every year, I am SHOCKED by how many expired medications I find!
 I swear, we just bought the stuff, and now it’s expired!

-Take 30 minutes to gather up all your medications and other medical items and check expiration dates, consolidate like items, and organize it in a way that makes sense for how you use the items.
-Then use a black Sharpie to clearly mark the date on the box or bottle.
+Take 30 minutes to gather up all your medications and other medical items and check expiration dates, consolidate like items, and organize them in a way that makes sense for how you use the items.
+Then use a black Sharpie to clearly mark the expiration dates on the box or bottle.

 Also, I’m regularly asked about the “best” or “right way to dispose of expired meds.
 Here’s the information I know…

-- Use this map (mobile friend) or check out The American Medicine Chest to find a prescription dropoff location near you
+- Use this map (mobile friendly) or check out The American Medicine Chest to find a prescription drop-off location near you

 - If you can’t find a close enough dropoff location, mix the prescription with an undesirable substance (used coffee grounds, dirt, kitty litter) and place it in a sealed bag in the trash.